 When it comes to heated driveways, there are two main types: portable heating mats or a built-in heating system.
 Both work by heating up the ground before a single snowflake hits, so that when the snow does fall, it begins to melt immediately upon contact with your driveway, preventing accumulation.
 These heating systems also help prevent ice buildup on your driveway, which can cause a slipping hazard.

-Heated Driveway Costs
+Heated Driveways Costs

 Both the portable mats and built-in driveway-heating methods stave off snow and ice — but one is much more expensive than the other.

 The first, less-expensive method is heated mats.
 These mats are portable and come in varied lengths and sizes.
 Although some cost as little as a few hundred dollars, higher-quality versions can cost anywhere from $1,600 to nearly $3,000.
 They’re generally just a few feet wide and between 20 and 30 feet long.